-The modern plumbing system is the stuff of wonders – it helps prevent disease, provides sanitation and quickly and efficiently removes waste and sewage.
+The modern plumbing system has advanced in homes – it helps prevent disease, provides sanitation and quickly and efficiently removes waste and sewage problems.
 However, this is not to say that this finely tuned system is without its hiccups… When it fails it can cause bad odours to permeate the house and much worse.
 So, what causes bad smelling drains?

 Over time, drains can become clogged with things such as fat, oil, grease, hair, food scraps and worst of all, wet wipes.
 When a drain becomes clogged, water stops being able to flow as freely and as such, can no longer wash all of the bad smelling waste away.
 Although some wet wipes may claim to be flushable, this is not the case as they don’t break down the same way that toilet paper does.
 To avoid these smelly situations, as a rule of thumb, only flush and wash down the drain human waste and toilet paper.